“Does your museum celebrate Blackness in the stories it tells? Are museums enablers of freedom? Of Black freedom?”

 On June 19, 1865, General Gordon Granger of the Union Army strolled into Galveston, Texas, to announce that the last of the enslaved people in the Confederacy were free from the shackles of slavery.
 That day, two years after the Emancipation Proclamation, more than 250 thousand remaining enslaved people found out they were freed.

 Over time, this historical meaning of Juneteenth has transformed from a day of celebration to commemorate the end of slavery into something tied much more closely into the larger struggle around the civil rights movement, racial justice, and—most recently—the Black Lives Matter movement.
-Texas made it an official holiday in 1980, and forty-six other states and the District of Colombia now mark it a holiday or as some sort of day of observation.
+Texas made it an official holiday in 1980, and forty-six other states and the District of Columbia now mark it a holiday or as some sort of day of observation.
 No matter how it’s observed, Juneteenth has and always will be about one specific thing: Black freedom.

 Black freedom.
 Something that so many of us have fought and died for.
 Something that institutions and structures of power in the United States have shown little interest in attaining for its people or themselves.Skip over related stories to continue reading article